codahale/veil-go/README.md

 Full details and documentation for all the Veil protocols can be found in the [`pkg/veil/internal`](https://github.com/codahale/veil/tree/main/pkg/veil/internal) directory.

-#### `veil.hpke`

-`veil.hpke` implements multi-recipient hybrid public key encryption using `veil.kem`.
-Messages are encrypted with a random DEK, and the DEK and a MAC of the ciphertext are encapsulated in footers with `veil.kem`.
-Random padding can be prepended to the footers to obscure the actual message length, and a `veil.schnorr` signature keyed with the DEK of the encrypted footers is appended to the end.

-To decrypt, readers seek backwards in the ciphertext, looking for a decryptable footer.
-Having found one, they then seek to the beginning of the ciphertext, decrypt it, verify the encapsulated MAC, hash the encrypted footers and any padding, and verify the signature.

-This provides strong confidentiality and authenticity guarantees while still providing repudiability (no recipient can prove a message's contents and origin without revealing their private key) and forward security for senders (compromise of a sender's private key will not compromise past messages they sent).

 #### `veil.kem`

 `veil.kem` implements an authenticated `C(1e, 2s, ECC DH)` key encapsulation mechanism over